 Yeah, me too.
 You’re not alone.
 I don’t miss that feeling.

 I can run all my errands, do my workout for the day, have time with my family, and still feel good by the end of the night.
 Due to the higher levels of energy I’ve been able to be more productive and get stuff done.
-I realized that even my workout goals were becoming more achievable – I could set myself up for fitness challenges and pull through with them.
+I realized that even my workout goals were becoming more achievable – I could set myself up for fitness challenges like doing 1000 crunches a day, or the 100 push-ups 100 sit-ups & 100 squats and pull through with them.

 Not only did I have more energy during the day, I was sleeping better at night as well.
 I’ve been in a better mood since cutting back.